jvyden/osu-wine-startup/README.md

 ~~will to live~~  (not present)

 ## Installing:

 #1.
-Make sure you have root.
+Make a new file called `~/.osu-config`.
+You can put commands here that run when the launcher is run.

 #2.
-Configure if necessary.
+Place `osu` in `/usr/local/bin/`.
+You may need root depending on your system.

 #3.
-Place in /usr/local/bin/

-#4.
 Done.